 As early as 3000BC Chinese merchants utilized the techniques of sharing risks.
 About 500 years later, the famous Great Code of Hammurabi provided for the transfer of the risk of loss from merchants to moneylenders.
 Under the provisions of the code, a trader whose goods were lost to bandits was relieved off the debt to the moneylender who had loaned the money to buy the goods.
 Babylonian moneylenders loaded their interest charges to compensate for this transfer of risk.
 Loans were made to ship-owners and merchants engaged in trade, with the ship or cargo pledged as collateral.
 The borrower was offered an option, for somewhat higher interest charge, the lender agreed to cancel the loan if the ship or cargo was lost at sea.
 The additional interest on such loans was called a ‘premium’ and the term is still used even today.
 The contracts were referred to as ‘bottomry contracts’ in cases where the ship was pledged and ‘respondentia contracts’ when cargo was the security.
 Although these were insurance of sorts, the modern insurance business did not begin until the commercial revolution in Europe following the crusades.

 Marine insurance the oldest of the modern branches of insurance was started in Italy during the 13th Century.
-This early marine insurance was issued individuals rather than insurance companies.
+This early marine insurance was issued by individuals rather than insurance companies.
 A ship-owner or merchant prepared a sheet with information describing the ship, its cargo, its destination among others.
 Those who agreed to accept a portion of the risk wrote their names under the description of the risk and the terms of the agreement.
 This practice of ‘writing under’ the agreement gave rise to the term ‘underwriter’.

 Ship-owners seeking insurance found the coffeehouses of London convenient meeting places.
-One of the coffeehouses owned Edward Lloyd, soon became the leading meeting place.
+One of the coffeehouses owned by Edward Lloyd, soon became the leading meeting place.
 Lloyds is known to have been in existence early in 1688.

 Traditional African society

 The concept of insurance is not new to Africa.
 The African communities have had traditional forms of managing risks facing them.
 It is still common for the old or sick to expect material support from members of their families or clan.
 The family was a strong compact unit and family meant more than just husband, wife and children.
-The cost (premium) was that any good fortune was shared all.
+The cost (premium) was that any good fortune was shared by all.
 Relics of this practice exist even today and the famous ‘Harambee’ is a spin off these traditional insurance practices.
 These traditional forms of insurance are dying fast in most developing countries as a result of economic and social developments.

 Modern Insurance in Kenya